zinkml/.github/profile/README.md

 ---

 Hi there!
 Welcome to ZinkML.
-[ZinkML](https://zinkml.com) Data Science Platform boosts productivity through its code-less, end-to-end, collaborative platform.
-This state-of-the-art platform empowers innovators with visual tools that allow rapid experimentation to build and deploy machine learning use cases.
+[ZinkML](https://zinkml.com) is a zero-code data science platform that targets the data science industry with the mission of democratizing machine learning.
+It provides a visual and interactive interface, eliminating the need for complex coding.
+This allows users to focus on creating data science solutions rather than wrestling with data quality issues.

-ZinkML targets the data science industry with a mission to make machine learning accessible to everyone.
-Our platform offers a zero-code solution, allowing users to build and manage data science workflows through a visual and interactive interface.
-This eliminates the need for complex coding, potentially bringing data science capabilities to a wider range of users.
+Our platform streamlines the entire data science workflow, including data ingestion, cleaning, processing, modeling, deployment, and analysis.
+This facilitates collaboration between technical and non-technical stakeholders and enables users to build and deploy models quickly and easily.
+In essence, Zinkml aims to make data science accessible to a wider range of users by removing the coding barrier.

 ---